uellenberg/tutorials/tutorials/discord-js-bot/0_making_a_basic_bot/user/README.md

 `process.env` contains all of our secrets stored in the `.env` file.
 Doing `process.env.BOT_TOKEN` gets the bot token stored in it.
 For the example `.env` file above, doing `process.env.BOT_TOKEN` would be `"ABCDEFG"`, and so would pass `"ABCDEFG"` to the `client.login` function.

 Now, let's do a quick check to ensure that our bot is actually set up.
 Click the `Run` button (or if you aren't on Cratecode, type `node index.js`).
 You should now see a message that says `Connected Successfully!`.
-If you don't, or if you received an error, then there's something wrong with your setup.
+If you don't, or if you receive an error, then there's something wrong with your setup.
 In the end, your file should look like [this](../examples/authed.js).

 ### Adding The Bot to Our Server